Japan in Winter: Jan 12—24, 2013

 We will also spend two nights at a restful ryokan—a traditional Japanese inn—nestled in the woods.
 This is one of the best sites in the world to see Blakiston’s Fish-Owl.
 In the whole of Hokkaido there may be less than 30 breeding pairs of this bird—one of the world’s largest and rarest owls.
 Although there is no guarantee, we have a good chance to see this amazing bird.

-Two days in the vicinity of Karuizawa in the foothills of the Japanese Alps will add some superb possibilities among Japanese birds, such as Baikal Teal, Smew, Long-billed Plover, Mountain Hawk-Eagle, Crested Kingfisher, Japanese Woodpecker, Elegant Bunting, Pallas’s Rosefinch, Long-tailed Rosefinch, Japanese Waxwing, and Brown Dipper.
+Two days in the vicinity of Karuizawa in the foothills of the Japanese Alps will add some superb possibilities among Japanese birds, such as Baikal Teal, Smew, Falcated Duck, Long-billed Plover, Mountain Hawk-Eagle, Crested Kingfisher, Japanese Woodpecker, Japanese Wagtail, Elegant Bunting, Pallas’s Rosefinch, Long-tailed Rosefinch, Japanese Waxwing, and Brown Dipper.

-Other birds possible include Eastern Spot-billed and Falcated ducks; Eastern Water Rail; Oriental Turtle-Dove; Bull-headed Shrike; Brown-eared Bulbul; Daurian Redstart; Pale, Brown-headed, Dusky, and White’s thrushes; White-cheeked Starling; Oriental Greenfinch; Brambling; and Large-billed Crow, to mention a few.
+Other birds possible include Eastern Spot-billed Duck; Whooper Swan; Eastern Water Rail; Oriental Turtle-Dove; Bull-headed Shrike; Brown-eared Bulbul; Daurian Redstart; Pale, Brown-headed, Dusky, and White’s thrushes; White-cheeked Starling; Oriental Greenfinch; Brambling; and Large-billed Crow, to mention a few.

 Mix of nice hotel accommodations and several nights in restful, traditional Japanese inns; excellent Japanese cuisine; generally easy, non-strenuous walking, plus some walking on snowy trails; cool to cold weather.